This post may contain affiliate links.

 5) Make a Volcano Erupt

 I saved the best for last!
 Making an erupting volcano is sure to be a science winner.
 You want your kids to really see what an eruption looks like because let’s face it – they probably won’t be seeing the inside of a volcano anytime soon.
-So, use a clear salad dressing bottle as your “volcano.”
-You will need warm water, a funnel, baking soda, ¼ c of vinegar, red food coloring, a large tub for the volcano, and a teaspoon.

 Let the fun begin: